vortep7/GlobalEpidemic/README.md

 ---

 ## Application have user-friendly interface.
-Besides there are conditional constaints for user (For example, max infectionFactor = 8)
+Besides there are conditional constaints for user.

 <br>
 <p float="left">